Practicas-MSJ/MeetApp-API/README.md

 # MeetApp-API
-API para la gestión de la API de una aplicación de red social privada de amigos
+API for the management of the API of a friends private social network application